NREL/HPC/docs/Documentation/Environments/conda.md

 If a name or prefix isn't specified, the environment will be given the same name as the original environment the recipe was exported from (which may be desirable if you're moving to a different computer).

-## Slow dependency solving
+## Speed up dependency solving

-To speed up dependency solving, substitue the mamba command for conda.
+To speed up dependency solving, substitute the mamba command for conda.
 Mamba is a dependency solver written in C++ designed to speed up the conda environment solve.

 `mamba create --prefix /path/to/mypy python=3.7 numpy`

-## Excessive home directory usage
+## Reduce home directory usage

 By default, the conda module uses the home directory for package caches and named environments.
 This results in a lot of the home directory quota used.
 Some ways to reduce home directory usage include: